Plugable HDMI to VGA Active Adapter Cable

 Does the cable allow for both HDMI to VGA and VGA to HDMI?

-No, the Plugable active HDMI to VGA cable is a one-way street only, you can only connect a HDMI output to a VGA input.
+No, the Plugable active HDMI to VGA cable is a one-way street only.
+It connects in one direction, from a HDMI output to a VGA input.

 After plugging in the adapter cable, I’m no longer hearing audio playback through my system.
 Why is this, and how do I fix it?